Evaluation and Assessment

 Deadlines: 10 days after the end of the rotation

-These evaluations are confidential – a minimum of three forms must be submitted before a report can be compiled to maintain anonymity.
+These evaluations are confidential – unless otherwise stated on the evaluation form, a minimum of three forms must be submitted before a report can be compiled to maintain anonymity.

 Clinical Faculty Evaluation